stephen-slm/mavic/README.md

   -o, --output        (Default: ./) The output directory to store the images.

-  -l, --limit         (Default: 50) The total number of posts max per sub-reddit
+  -l, --limit         (Default: 50) The total number of posts max per sub-reddit.

   -f, --frontpage     (Default: false) If the front page should be scrapped or not.

-  -t, --type          (Default: hot) What kind of page type reddit should be scraping, e.g hot, new, top, rising
+  -t, --type          (Default: hot) What kind of page type reddit should be scraping, e.g hot, new, top, rising.

   -s, --subreddits    Required.
-What subreddits are going to be scrapped for downloading imgur images
+What subreddits are going to be scrapped for downloading imgur images.

   --help              Display this help screen.